Women in the Vietnam War: Women of other nationalities

+Australia

 Virtually all of more than 340 military and civilian nurses attached to Australian forces in Vietnam during the war were women.
 In addition, Australian women worked in Vietnam with NGOs organisations like the Red Cross, in non-nursing roles.
 At least 200 Australian civilian nurses, 100 Royal Australian Air Force nurses and 43 Royal Australian Army Nursing Corps nurses served in Vietnam, however, the true number that served might be higher, as nurses not only faced pressures to remain quiet about their roles due to anti-war sentiment, but were also ordered by the Australian government to stay silent and saw the government refuse to publicly recognise their contributions.
 One Australian nurse died during the Vietnam, Lieutenant Barbara Black, who died of disease in 1971.
 In 1993, the Committee of Inquiry Into Defence Awards found that nurses who had served in Vietnam should be awarded the Vietnam Medal.
 In 2016, Annabelle Brayley released a book titled Our Vietnam Nurses on Australian nurses in Vietnam.

+Other countries

 A number of South Korean nurses also served during the War.

 In the 1960s, North Korea provided some support to the North Vietnamese, with the Korean Democratic Women's Union (KDWU) issued statements of solidarity and making a number of visits to Vietnam.
 However, the KDWU tended to emphasise traditional roles of Vietnamese women as mothers instead of as revolutionary fighters.
-Benjamin Young of the Woodrow Wilson International Center for Scholars notes that "North Korea’s focus was on liberating Vietnam the nation, not the women of Vietnam."
+Benjamin Young of the Woodrow Wilson International Center for Scholars notes that "North Korea's focus was on liberating Vietnam the nation, not the women of Vietnam."